adityapore231/ArgoCD/README.md

-# Argo CD
+# Argo CD - GitOps

-This repository shows how to Set up argoCD in Minikube Cluster
+This repository shows how to Set up argoCD in Minikube Cluster.